An erect or spreading shrub to 3 metres tall.

 Persoonia flowers are typically produced either solitarily, or, in a raceme-like arrangement which can grow on into a leafy shoot.
 The flower structure is very similar to genera such as Hakea and Grevillea; a perianth of 4 tepals (either sepals or petals) is at the base, 4 stamens which rise above the perianth (the anther bases can be fused to the tepals or free), surrounding one carpel (female part); almost always yellow in colour.

-The fruits are drupes, green and mostly round in shape.
+The fruits are drupes, green and mostly round in shape, about 1 cm long.

 Another persoonia which is not known in cultivation.
 It is a very attractive plant in bushland and would be a nice garden plant if it can be grown.
 The lack of cultivation is likely due to propagation challenges.
 Grows naturally on sandstone soils.
 May be difficult to grow but worth a try if plants can be sourced.